hubverse-org/hubverse-infrastructure/README.md

 The code here uses a simple .yaml file that lists the cloud-enabled hubs.
 For each hub on the list, the Pulumi entry point invokes a Python function that provisions the required AWS resources.

+### Required permissions

+This repo uses two GitHub workflows to manage Hubverse AWS resources:

+1. `pulumi_preview.yaml`: runs when a PR is opened and generates a report of infrastructure updates that would result from the proposed code changes
+2. `pulumi_update.yaml`: runs when a PR is merged to the default branch and updates AWS resources as outlined in the preview

+Both workflows use a GitHub OIDC identity provider to assume an IAM role called `hubverse-administration`.
+This role grants the necessary permissions needed to create, manage, and destroy Hubverse AWS resources.

-If you're a Hubverse developer running Pulumi locally, you will need to setup the project, and you will need the required Hubverse AWS credentials.
+If you're a Hubverse developer who wants to use Pulumi locally (using [Pulumi's CLI](https://www.pulumi.com/docs/cli/), for example), you will need access to an AWS role with the same permissions used by the GitHub workflows.

 ### Setup instructions